-1. In the Ruleset details page, select Add Scope from the Ruleset Actions menu at the top right corner of the page.

-The page refreshes and displays a drop-down list to select an existing scope.

-- 2. Open the Select Scope list and select the labels you want to include for the ruleset scope. - 3.
-When done selecting labels, click the Save icon.
+- 1. Click the name of a ruleset to display the Ruleset details page. - 2.
+Select Add Scope from the Ruleset Actions menu at the top right corner of the page.
+The page refreshes and displays a dropdown list to select an existing scope. - 3.
+Open the Select Scope list and select the labels you want to include for the ruleset scope. - 4.
+When done selecting labels, exit the dropdown list and click the Save icon.
 The page refreshes and the new scope appears at the top of the page.